jefftranter/3dmodels/HeathkitKnobs/README.md

 handle: Small handle used on a lot of Heathkit test equipment.

+logo tag: Heathkit logo nameplate tag, as used on FM-3, FM-3A, XR-1, RX-1, etc.

 The .scad files are the original OpenSCAD files that were created by hand.
 The .stl files were generated from OpenSCAD and are suitable for loading into your 3D printer/slicer software, such as Cura.